 Train Your Senses

-One other trick is to take the time to smell fruits, herbs, and spices; then, when it comes to tasting a wine, the aroma will trigger each product’s memory and help you identify them more quickly.
-Experts also credit enhancing these skills with greater enjoyment of not just wine but also food, ensuring you will have a new appreciation for the whole culinary world.
+One other trick is to take the time to smell fruits, herbs, and spices; then, when tasting a wine, the aroma will trigger each product’s memory and help you identify them more quickly.
+Experts also credit enhancing these skills with greater enjoyment of wine and food, ensuring you will have a new appreciation for the whole culinary world.

 Read Wine Reviews